 Backup Withholding

-Backup withholding is tax withheld from certain nonwage payments when tax identification or certification issues make ordinary reporting unreliable.
+Backup withholding is federal income tax withheld from certain nonwage payments when TIN or certification problems affect reporting.

 Backup withholding is tax withheld from certain nonwage payments when tax identification or certification issues make ordinary reporting unreliable.
 In plain language, it is a withholding rule that can apply outside ordinary payroll when the payer does not have the right taxpayer information or the payee has a reporting problem.